alexlipskiy/phonebook/README.md

-### For the correct operation of the application, need to run loobpack rest api
+### For the correct operation of the application, need to clone and run server from https://github.com/alexlipskiy/phonebookRestApi
-and create lb model with fields: ['firstName', 'lastName', 'dateOfBirth', 'phone'], and after run loopback rest api need to set url api in the config.json

-Endpoint name must be a 'phonebook'

-### Run loopback rest api
-npm i -g loopback-cli && lb && lb model && node .

 ## Installation